gernd/clojure-study-group/category-theory/chapter1/chapter1.md

 6

 * when there is an edge for each node that goes to the same node
-* when for all nodes the following holds: if there is an edge from node A to node B and there is an edge from node B to node c  then there is an edge from node A tp node C
+* when for all nodes the following holds: if there is an edge from node A to node B and there is an edge from node B to node c  then it is equivalent to an edge from A to B
+* should not be weighed